 - A. Ordinarily, initial regular full-time or regular half-time faculty appointments are for three full years, except for faculty who have been granted tenure, or those with terminal, visiting, or adjunct appointments.
-All non-tenure track faculty namely, Assistant Teaching Professors, Assistant Clinical Professors, Assistant Research Professors, Associate Teaching Professors, Associate Clinical Professors, Associate Research Professors, Teaching Professors, Clinical Professors and Research Professors will undergo a college level review in the next review cycle following the completion of two full years from the faculty member's date of hire. - B. Each full-time and half-time faculty member will participate in an annual evaluation of his/her performance to be conducted by chair/director with review of the evaluation by the dean. (see annual review forms in ATTACHMENT 8).
+All non-tenure track faculty namely, Assistant Teaching Professors, Assistant Clinical Professors, Associate Research Professors, Associate Teaching Professors, Associate Clinical Professors, Associate Research Professors, Teaching Professors, Clinical Professors and Research Professors will undergo a college level review in the next review cycle following the completion of two full years from the faculty member's date of hire. - B. Each full-time and half-time faculty member will participate in an annual evaluation of his/her performance to be conducted by chair/director with review of the evaluation by the dean. (see annual review forms in ATTACHMENT 8).
 The faculty member, the chair/director, and the dean will each sign this annual review.
 Each year's review should be included in the faculty member's RPT portfolio.
 In the case of faculty members who have joint appointments at the level of 20% effort or higher, the chair/director from the primary college will seek input from a secondary college chair/director for feedback to be included in the annual review.
-Annual Review of Chairs/Directors will be conducted by their Deans using the faculty Annual Review Forms located in ATTACHMENT 8. - C. Faculty on a non-tenure track classification who are at the Assistant level (whether fulltime or half-time) will participate in a college-level review every three years until promotion to the associate level.
-This college-level review will include the subcollege RPT committee, chair/director, college RPT committee, college dean, and Provost.
-Once the Associate Teaching Professor, Associate Clinical Professor, or Associate Research Professor level has been achieved, this review will occur every six years and whenever a promotion is being sought even after being promoted to the highest level in that classification.
+Annual Review of Chairs/Directors will be conducted by their Deans using the faculty Annual Review Forms located in ATTACHMENT 8. - C. Every regular faculty member on the non-tenure track hired at the Assistant Professor level will participate in a multi-level review every third year of employment until promotion to the Associate level.
+Multi-level review will include the subcollege RPT committee, chair/director, college RPT committee, college dean, and if needed, provost.
+Once promotion to the Associate level has been achieved, this review will occur again whenever a promotion is being sought.